Achieving the Uniform Rate Region of General Multiple Access Channels by Polar Coding: Abstract

 \section{Abstract}

-Designing polar codes for transmission over two-user multiple access channels is considered.
-In the proposed scheme, both users encode their messages using a polar encoder, while a joint successive cancellation decoder is deployed at the receiver.
-The encoding is done separately, while the codes are constructed jointly.
-This is done by treating the whole polar transformation on both users as a single polar transformation, wherein the multiple access channel (MAC) is regarded as one more level of polarization.
-We prove that our scheme achieves the whole uniform rate region by changing the decoding order in the joint successive cancellation decoder.
-Various simulation results over binary-additive Gaussian noise MAC are provided.
-At the end, a comparison is made with the existing results on polar codes for multiple access channels to emphasize the differences and the main advantages of our scheme.
+We consider the problem of polar coding for transmission over $m$-user multiple access channels.
+In the proposed scheme, all users encode their messages using a polar encoder, while a multi-user successive cancellation decoder is deployed at the receiver.
+The encoding is done separately across the users and is independent of the target achievable rate.
+For the code construction, the positions of information bits and frozen bits for each of the users are decided jointly.
+This is done by treating the polar transformations across all the $m$ users as a single polar transformation with a certain \emph{polarization base}.
+We characterize the resolution of achievable rates on the dominant face of the uniform rate region in terms of the number of users $m$ and the length of the polarization base $L$.
+In particular, we prove that for any target rate on the dominant face, there exists an achievable rate, also on the dominant face, within the distance at most $\frac{(m-1)\sqrt{m}}{L}$ from the target rate.
+We then prove that the proposed MAC polar coding scheme achieves the whole uniform rate region with fine enough resolution by changing the decoding order in the multi-user successive cancellation decoder, as $L$ and the code block length $N$ grow large.
+The encoding and decoding complexities are $O(N \log N)$ and the asymptotic block error probability of $O(2^{-N^{0.5 - \epsilon}})$ is guaranteed.
+Examples of achievable rates for the $3$-user multiple access channel are provided.